Home » Child & Adolescent Mental Health » OCD

-Obsessive compulsive disorder (OCD) is a mental health disorder in which a person gets trapped in a cycle of repetitive, unwanted irrational thoughts.
-For example, thoughts like something bad is going to happen or actions like repeated hand washing are symptoms of OCD.
+Thoughts like something bad is going to happen or actions like repeated hand washing are symptoms of OCD.
 It usually presents in early to late teens.

-Facts about OCD
+Facts about Eating Disorders

 Globally

-Lifetime prevalence rates of OCD are estimated to be at 1% for males and 1.5% for females worldwide.
+Lifetime prevalence rates of OCD are estimated to be at 1% for males and 1.5% for females worldwide

-UK
+In the UK

-Approximately 750,000 people suffer from OCD in the UK at any time.
+Approximately 750,000 people suffer from OCD in the UK at any time

 Symptoms